cryptosubh/blog/_drafts/New-In-Python-3.md

 ---

 * Function annotations
+* the string formatting method
+* comparisons of mixed types raises an exception: you can't sort [1, 2, 'spam']
+* dictionary comprehen
 * A lot of things that used to be lists are now iterables
 Examples: ranges, keys, zips,
-  - must be cast to a list in order to print
+  - must be cast to a list in order to print or sort